Sales and Marketing Training

 The Last Two

 Saving a few seconds moving your hand back and forth from the mouse probably doesn’t seem like much.
 Multiply that times hundreds of switches every hour.
-Consider that you momentarily lose your focus when you have to find the mouse with your peripheral vision and drag the cursor down to the bottom of the screen and back.
+Consider that you momentarily lose focus when you have to find the mouse with your peripheral vision and drag the cursor down to the bottom of the screen and back.
 Mastering the single ALT+TAB will dramatically change your productivity.

 Advanced ALT+TAB